-Explore the latest developments in astronomy, astrophysics and radio astronomy, as well as in space science and technology.
-Study the Astronomy and Space Science major in the Bachelor of Mathematical Sciences.
+Turn your fascination for space into a career in astronomy, radio astronomy and space science.
+Study the Astronomy and Space Science major in the Bachelor of Science.

 Today, astronomers and space scientists use super-computing, image processing and telecommunication, networking and programming, big data and digital signal processing, advanced electronics, physics, statistics and mathematical modelling.

-This is part of the Bachelor of Mathematical Sciences.
+This is part of the Bachelor of Science.